manvinderjit/2023-TOP-Project-Shopping-Cart/README.md

     3. Exhibit capability to work with JWT tokens for authentication.

-    4. Demonstrate familiarity with and use of Bootstrap, React Bootstrap, and React Router Dom packages.
+    4. Demonstrate familiarity with and use of Tailwind CSS and React Router Dom packages.

+    5. Demonstrate TDD (Test-Driven Development) by using React Testing Library and ViTest.

-    5. Utilizing a CI/CD pipeline for integration and deployment of new features automatically.
+    6. Utilizing a CI/CD pipeline for integration and deployment of new features automatically.

 ## 2.2 Functional Objectives
 The Shopping Cart webapp has the following functional objectives: